-The unprecedented twist adds an interesting footnote to Idol history.
+The unprecedented twist adds an interesting footnote to American Idol top 10 history.
 Every year, Billboard asks the top finalists to name their favorite Idols from previous seasons.
 This year, Gunn appears as a favorite alum and at the same time is a current contestant.
 Billboard asked Gunn if he knew that he was named as a past favorite by Cassandra Coleman, who mentioned him before she knew that he would be joining this season.
 “No, I hadn’t heard that yet.
 Wow!
 I just saw her in the hotel while I was coming in.
 That’s awesome.”

 Before Gunn’s win was announced, the top nine contestants spoke to Billboard via Zoom from their Orlando, Fla. hotel, as they spent last week at Disney World for this Sunday night’s show, which was the annual Disney evening, complete with songs from the Disney repertoire.

 Musical Influences: Van Halen, Green Day, Bob Marley & the Wailers, The Doors

 First Idol Experience: Growing up in Apple Valley, Calif., he watched every episode of every season with his family for “a long time.”

 Beckham’s earliest memory of music is looking at the guitar in his grandmother’s house when he was three years old.
 Later that same year, he was walking with her in South Gate, Calif., when he fell down and scraped his leg.
 “I was throwing a fit, but I fell right in front of a guitar shop and my grandmother said, ‘Let me make it feel better,’ and took me into the guitar store and bought me my first classical guitar.
 I still have it and I’ve been infatuated with the guitar ever since.”